 Beyond Champagne: The Rise of English Sparkling Wine

 Anna grew up in Kent, among the rolling chalk hills, the orchards, the oast houses, and the slightly moody skies that can turn glorious without warning.
-I grew up in Lancashire, which has its own charms but is not, it is fair to say, natural wine-growing territory.
-When I moved south to be with Anna in 2007, we settled in Groombridge, a village near Tunbridge Wells, and it was there, living among the vineyards of the Weald and the North Downs, that English wine first properly got under our skin.
+Tim grew up in Lancashire, which has its own charms but is not, it is fair to say, natural wine-growing territory.
+When Tim moved south to be with Anna in 2007, we settled in Groombridge, a village near Tunbridge Wells, in the heart of what was already becoming serious English wine country.

 Most Americans we speak to have never heard of English sparkling wine.
 That is not a criticism; it is simply the reality.
 Only about 4% of English wine leaves the UK, and most of that goes to Scandinavia.
 So unless you have been paying particularly close attention, there is no reason you would know that England has quietly become a serious challenger to Champagne.